 Unexpected drug allergies, lack of proper response to medication, or illness caused by the prescribed drug are possibilities.
-It is important for you to inform your physician of any problems or allergies to medications, prescribed or over-the-counter, as well as medications you now regularly take.
+It is important for you to inform your physician of any problems or allergies you have had with any medication, prescribed or over the counter, as well as medications you now regularly take.
 Provide your surgeon with a list of medications and supplements you are currently taking.